 Places Less than 3 Hours from Athens

-The Saronic and Argolic islands can be reached are just 2-3 hours away from Athens.
+The Saronic and Argolic islands are just 2-3 hours away from Athens.
 These islands are popular weekend getaway destinations for Athenians.

 The Saronic islands can also be enjoyed as part of a Saronic Gulf sailing itinerary.
 If you have a little more time to spare, you can hop from one island to another over the course of a week or so.